duckdb/duckdb-web/docs/api/wasm/instantiation.md

 selected: Client APIs
 ---

-DuckDB-wasm has multiple ways to be instantiated depending on the use case.
+DuckDB-Wasm has multiple ways to be instantiated depending on the use case.

 ## Instantiation
 cdn(jsdelivr)